Riskjuggler/mazewalker/README.md

 **Future improvement / learning ideas**

+- Install memory so we can remember the maze and the mouse can get to the end perfectly the second time
 - Consider other LLMs to improve effectiveness and reduce cost
-- Define a proper evaluation plan and execute to assure my LLM choice is least cost and optimally fit for purpose to work through those details on paper
+- Define a proper LLM evaluation plan and execute to assure my LLM choice is least cost and optimally fit for purpose and work through those details on paper same as I might be expected to in a real AI Engineering role